kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

   </script>

 * __Lightweight, maintainable, easy debugging and testable code__ - SI is based on the Spring programming model which gives you possibility to:
-    * develop code using POJO approacch - There is rarely any need to couple your code with SI API.
+    * develop code using POJO approach - There is rarely any need to couple your code with SI API.
     * unit testability and system testing support is provided by framework, you can do it without requiring deployment to your application server or connecting to other enterprise infrastructure.

     Sample test configuration: